b3r8/example_minio/README.md

 This repository contains code for a simple upload and download example using the object storage suite Minio.

-For more info about minio: https://min.io
+For more info about minio, visit https://min.io

 ## Requirements